 IV credit is usually granted at the

-project.
-However, the MOC Part IV Credit Application can be used for the following scenarios:
+this application can be used for following scenarios:

-For long-term projects, please consult the CUSOM MOC Program
+long-term projects, please contact the CUSOM MOC Program manager to

 determine if a project is eligible for MOC Part IV credit before the conclusion

 completed, they are eligible for CUSOM MOCPAP review if there was project activity in 2012 or later.

 2. Data may be collected

 and reported as often as necessary, but we will expect that projects